mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 ![Task Inbox](attachments/workflow-how-to-configure/task-inbox.png)

-The Workflow Admin role has access to the Workflow Admin Center and can monitor all workflows, can view the progress of workflows, and change the workflow settings:
+The Admin role has access to the Workflow Admin Center and can monitor all workflows, can view the progress of workflows, and change the workflow settings:

 ![Workflow Admin Center](attachments/workflow-how-to-configure/workflow-admin-center.png)

-The Admin role is able to manage users:
+This role is also able to manage users:

 ![Admin Role](attachments/workflow-how-to-configure/admin-role.png)